csc-training/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 #### In Windows
 1. MobaXterm actually will tunnel the connection by default.

-☝🏻 For intensive remote graphics we recommend using [NoMachine](https://docs.csc.fi/apps/nomachine/).
+☝🏻 For intensive remote graphics we recommend using the [Web Interface](https://www.puhti.csc.fi/).

 ## More information